Fresh Crab and Rapini Bruschetta

 ¼ cup red wine vinegar

-¼ cup Domenica Fiore Monaco organic extra virgin olive oil
+¼ cup Domenica Fiore Novello di Notte organic extra virgin olive oil

 Wash and slice eggplant lengthwise, leaving the purple rind.
 Place slices on a dish and salt generously, layering sliced eggplant and salt.
 When eggplant slices are all layered, place another dish on top and put a heavy weight (such as an iron or another heavy object) on the top dish.
 This will remove excess water from the eggplant, making it easier to fry.